 Summary of There was an Indian

 The poem begins with the speaker stating that there was an “Indian” man walking along a beach picking up shells.
 This was a common occurrence in the man’s life, nothing unusual, up until this point, has happened.

-In a twist of fate which would change the lives of all men and women living on the land which would come to be known as the Americas, the man looks up and spots Columbus’ ship.
-It seems to have appeared out of no where.
-There are no oars rowing its great mass, lending it an air of magic to the man who has never seen something like it before.
+In a twist of fate that would change the lives of all men and women living on the land which would come to be known as the Americas, the man looks up and spots Columbus’ ship.
+It seems to have appeared out of nowhere.
+There are no oars rowing its great mass, lending it an air of magic to the man who has never seen anything like it before.